Differential/docs/CLIENT-GUIDE.md

 ### What some of our existing clients had to say

-We love our clients and apparently our clients love us too.
+We love our clients, and our clients love us too.
 Our past and existing clients have been our best advocates.
 Please ask us if you would like references.

 *A special thanks goes out to Adam Lisagor of [Sandwich Video](http://sandwichvideo.com)